-Many parts of the country have already experienced several sharp frosts and, as February is traditionally one of the coldest months of the year, now is a good time to protect any outdoor containers if you haven’t already done so.
+February is traditionally one of the coldest months of the year and now is a good time to protect any outdoor containers if you haven’t already done so.

-Just a little protection to the roots can usually see plants through cold spells un-harmed.
-Ideally, bringing container plants undercover is the best course of action but if this isn’t possible, there are a few options for protecting your plants:
+Just a little protection to the roots can usually see plants through cold spells unharmed.
+Bringing container plants undercover is the best course of action but if this isn’t possible, there are a few options for protecting your plants:

-Hanging baskets in exposed situations should be taken down and protected in very cold weather or covered over with a fleece bag which gives a little frost protection and prevents wind scorch.
+- Hanging baskets in exposed areas should be taken down and protected in very cold weather or covered over with a fleece bag which gives a little frost protection and prevents wind scorch

-Container plants should be grouped together in a sheltered spot by a sunny wall and the pots insulated.
-Bubble polythene is perfect for this and, as well as wrapping it around the pots, pack it in the gaps between them.
+- Container plants should be grouped together in a sheltered spot by a sunny wall and the pots insulated.
+Hessian is perfect for this and can be wrapped around the pots and packed in the gaps between them

-Drape a couple of layers of garden fleece over evergreen foliage.
-Deciduous plants are normally fine left exposed.
-Don’t be tempted to use bubble polythene for this as it will cause the plants to sweat which could lead to more problems.
+- Drape a couple of layers of garden fleece over evergreen foliage.
+Deciduous plants are normally fine left exposed